-Determining what to include in your Antarctica Packing List is a unique challenge due to the harsh and unpredictable weather conditions in this remote region.
+Determining what to pack for Antarctica can be a challenge due to the harsh and unpredictable weather conditions in this remote region.
 Your body will get cold, especially when just sitting on the zodiac boat for a few hours.
 No active movement and wind from the boat moving will not be fun if you’re not prepared.

-After visiting Antarctica, here are some important items to ensure you include in your packing list when preparing for your journey.
+After visiting Antarctica, here are some important items to ensure you pack when preparing for your journey to Antarctica.

 It is essential to stay warm in Antarctica, where temperatures can drop below freezing even in the summer months.
 Quark Expeditions provides a yellow parka that you will get to keep after the trip which I found to be very warm.
 Quark also provides boots to wear on shore excursions, but you will have to return these before you head back home.
 Check with your tour operator to see what they provide on your trip.

-Other than a parka and boots, these are items that you will need to ensure you include on your Antarctica Packing List.
+Other than a parka and boots, below are items that you will need to ensure you pack for Antarctica.

 Bring two to three sets of top and bottom base layers for a 10-12 day excursion.
-You likely won’t sweat too much on this trip so you won’t even notice you’ve been wearing the same clothes a few times.
+You likely won’t sweat too much on this trip so you won’t even notice you’ve been wearing the same clothes for a few days.